Metroidvania

 The Modern Metroidvania Games:

 • Castlevania: Symphony of the Night (1997) - The first of the modern Metroidvania games.
-Ground-breaking for it's combination of exploration, action, and RPG elements.
+Ground-breaking for its combination of exploration, action, and RPG elements.

 • Castlevania: Circle of the Moon (2001) - The first "sequel" to the Metroidvania formula.
 Features a whip-wielder, Nathan Graves, exploring Carmilla's castle.
 Also uses the DSS (Dual Setup System), a collection of cards that grant magical powers.